Sikos-Marketing-Developer-Team/nairobi-verified/MERCHANT_DASHBOARD_COMPLETE.md

 ---

-## 🎯 Ready for 27 Onboarded Businesses
+## 🎯 Ready for all Onboarded Businesses

 All features are production-ready and can handle:
 - ✅ Multiple concurrent merchants